IBAN country format

 - European Payments Council SEPA scheme countries list Reference information for countries and territories in SEPA scheme scope.
 Local data reviewed 2026-05-16 against EPC List of SEPA Scheme Countries v8.0, issued 2025-12-24.

-Last reviewed: 2026-05-15 Sources: Swift IBAN Registry, European Payments Council SEPA scheme countries list Reference data is reviewed periodically.
-BankCodeKit does not perform live bank, account, sanctions, or payment-network verification.
+Last reviewed: 2026-06-28 Sources: Swift IBAN Registry, European Payments Council SEPA scheme countries list Reference data is reviewed periodically.
+BankCodeKit does not perform live bank, account, sanctions, or payment-network confirmation.